Welcome to my main website, where fifty years of Art, Design, and Advertising converge into a maxilmaist mix of everything all at once.

 Agency Self-Promotion Series/Brochure, 1986, 9”x12” Multi-media

-1. “Talk, Talk, Talk, Talk”, Rubylith, Litho printed on Paper
+1. “Talk, Talk, Talk, Talk”, Rubylith, Litho printed on card-stock Paper

-2. “On Target”, Rubylith and Pen & Ink, Litho printed on Paper
+2. “On Target”, Rubylith and Pen & Ink, Litho printed on card-stock Paper

 3. “Connecting People”, Watercolor On Paper, Litho printed on Paper

-4. “Multi-Media”, Line tape, Letratone Screens on Acetate, Litho printed on Paper
+4. “Multi-Media”, Line tape, Zipatone & Letratone Screens on Acetate, Litho, printed on Paper

-A few years ago, I went back to Detroit for a minute and a career reset.
-Some of that work is here.
+A decade ago, I went back to Detroit for a creative reset.
+Some of that work is pictured, here.

 Detroit Series, 2014